chain4travel/caminojs/README.md

 ### Installation

-Avalanche is available for install via `yarn`:
+Camino is available for install via `yarn`:

-`yarn add avalanche`
+`yarn add @c4tplatform/camino`

 You can also pull the repo down directly and build it from scratch:

 `yarn build`

 This will generate a pure Javascript library and place it in a folder named "web" in the project root.
-The "avalanche.js" file can then be dropped into any project as a pure javascript implementation of Avalanche.
+The "avalanche.js" file can then be dropped into any project as a pure javascript implementation of Camino.

 The CaminoJS library can be imported into your existing Node.js project as follows: